Kuen Cheng High School

 Kuen Cheng High School (KCHS) or SM (Persendirian) Kuen Cheng (Chinese: "坤成中学"), formerly known as Kuen Cheng Girls' High School (Chinese: "坤成女子中学"), is an independent semi-boarding secondary Chinese school in Kuala Lumpur, Malaysia which was established in 1908.
 The school is located at Jalan Syed Putra near The Royal Museum, and is situated between Brickfields and Bukit Petaling.

 In 2008, the school transitioned from an all-girls school to a coeducational school.
-There was some opposition from former female graduates who wanted the school to retain its status as an all-girls school.
+According to school history accounts, the transition faced strong resistance from the female student body at the time, who opposed admitting male students.
 After becoming coeducational, the school officially changed its name to Kuen Cheng High School.
 The school is notable for its low acceptance rate, and only primary school students with results above a certain grade threshold are accepted.
 It is one of the most prestigious high schools in Malaysia, with 67.58% of its students scoring 5As or above in the 2024 SPM examinations.

-School badge

-The school badge was designed by Chan Xin in 1953.
-The principal at the time was Lin Bao Quan.
-The school emblem has three colors, namely blue, white and red, representing the blue sky, purity and passion respectively.
-The triangle in the school badge represents intellectuality, morals, and sports which are the main ideals of the Kuen Cheng High School education syllabus.
-The red orchid flower in the middle is the symbol of the school.

 Principals

 Principals had complete authority over both the primary school and the secondary school until 1957, when these roles were split due to a government education development plan that might have been affected if the joint administration had continued.
 After 1957, each division (secondary school and primary school) has had separate administrative units.
-In 1990, Gooi Swee Gaik was in charge of the secondary school.
+In 1990, Gooi Swee Gaik was appointed principal of the secondary school.
 She is the longest serving principal in the school's history (28 years).
 She retired in 2018, passing the reins to Chua Lee Lee, the school's former academic head and vice-principal.